mat-analysis/mat-view/matview/README.md

 \[[Publication](#)\] \[[citation.bib](citation.bib)\] \[[GitHub](https://github.com/mat-analysis/mat-view)\] \[[PyPi](https://pypi.org/project/mat-view/)\]

-The present application offers a tool, to support the user in the classification task of multiple aspect trajectories, specifically for visualizing the trajectories and movelets, the parts of the trajectory that better discriminate a class.
-It integrates into a unique platform the fragmented approaches available for multiple aspects trajectories and in general for multidimensional sequence classification into a unique web-based and python library system.
+The present application offers a set of web tools to support the user in the visualization of multiple aspect trajectories and movelets (the parts of the trajectory that better discriminate a class).
+Also, present a detailed list of available datasets on a public repository, descriptions of MAT data mining methods, experimental results exploration, environmental and scripting generators.
+It integrates into a unique platform of the approaches available for multiple aspects trajectories and in general for multidimensional sequence classification into a unique web-based and python library system.

-Created on Apr, 2024
+Created on Jun, 2024
 Copyright (C) 2024, License GPL Version 3 or superior (see LICENSE file)

 ### Installation